notesbytom/notesbytom/cisco-asa/asa_transparent_mode.md

 **WARNING!!!!
 Changing the mode will DELETE LARGE PARTS OF YOUR DEVICE CONFIGURATION** including: aaa, local user accounts, hostname, interface configurations, etc.
 * Because of this, **I recommend using ONLY routed firewall mode when possible** and NEVER changing modes!
   * Most of the transparent firewall features are available in routed mode.
+* [Cisco's Warning Note][1]: *"We recommend that you set the firewall mode before you perform any other configuration because changing the firewall mode clears the running configuration."*

 ## Unsupported Features in Routed Mode